bburns/dnd-rules/README.md

 ## Rule Format

-The rules are located in `rules/rules.nm` - the rule name is offset by dashes, the rule contents are Markdown, with Wiki-like internal links to other rules, and properties are marked with a hat (^), e.g.
+The rules are located in `rules/rules.nm` - the rule name is offset by dashes, the rule contents are Markdown, with Wiki-like internal links to other rules, and properties marked with a hat (^), e.g.

         ---------------------------------------------------------------------------
         # Ability Score #